 Those who have visited my blog will know that I have reviewed several budgeting apps over the years.
-But I’ve noticed that people have often narrowed their choice to a couple of apps, so to help out, I’ve decided to write several app comparisons.
+However, I’ve noticed that people have often narrowed their choice to a couple of apps, so to help out, I’ve decided to write several app comparisons.
 Today, it’s Plum and Moneybox.

 Plum vs Moneybox face-off